yeoman/yeoman.io/app/authoring/dependencies.md

 # Managing dependencies

-Once you've run your generators, you'll often want to run npm and Bower installs.
+Once you've run your generators, you'll often want to run [npm](http://npmjs.org) and [Bower](http://bower.io) to install any additional dependencies your generators require.

-As these tasks are very frequent, Yeoman already abstract them away.
+As these tasks are very frequent, Yeoman already abstracts them away.
 We'll also cover how you can launch installation through other tools.

 ## NPM

-You just need to call `generator.npmInstall()` to launch the installation.
+You just need to call `generator.npmInstall()` to run an `npm` installation.
 You can call it anywhere in your code as Yeoman will automatically schedule the task to run once everything else is complete.
 Yeoman will also ensure the `npm install` command is only run once even if it is called multiple time by multiple generators.

 ## Bower